-Please refer to the advice above (Conservation Area) in respect of those proposed buildings which may require elevational revisions.
+Please refer to the advice above (Conservation Area) in respect of those proposed buildings and detailed discussions undertaken to arrive at the unit designs as proposed.

-• The defended air-raid shelter at south-east of Building 137 (scheduled monument) Because of the distance between the south-east corner of Building C and this asset, it is considered that there is little impact upon the setting of the SAM.
-However, it is recommended that Historic England are consulted for their advice.
+• The defended air-raid shelter at south-east of Building 137 (scheduled monument)

+Because of the distance between the south-east corner of Building C and this asset, it is considered that there is little impact upon the setting of the SAM.
+However, it is recommended that Historic England is consulted for their advice.

-• The pyrotechnic store
+The pyrotechnic store

 This was a previously unidentified feature in earlier site assessments.
-Following a site appraisal Bicester Heritage were asked to consider retaining the structure as proposed in their planning statement.
+Following a site appraisal Bicester Heritage were asked to consider retaining part of the structure as proposed in their planning statement.
 This proposal is supported in heritage terms.